drspoulsen/drspoulsen.github.io/_posts/2022-11-27-Cake-Sharing.md

 As long as people have had to share limited resources, fair sharing has been a topic of interest.
 For sharing food, a common technique is the "I cut, you choose" method, where one person makes a cut that they deem fair, and the second person chooses which portion to take.
 This ensures both parties are happy with the result.

 This particular problem is potentially deceptive, since it is hard to estimate volumes of different shapes.
 The analysis to follow can at least set a good baseline for an "I cut, you choose" strategy.
+That said, it does not account for frosting distribution, amongst other factors.

 ## Get Out Your Protractor and Ruler, We're Having Cake!